 - Nebulizer.
 A nebulizer turns medications into a fine mist your child breathes in through a face mask.
 Nebulizers can deliver larger doses of medications into the lungs than inhalers can.
 Young children often need to use a nebulizer because it's difficult or impossible for them to use other inhaler devices.

 Managing your child's asthma can seem like an overwhelming responsibility.
-Following these will help make it easier.
+Following these steps will help make it easier.

 Learn about asthma